Claim: Mortality rates in hospitals go up in July due to an influx of inexperienced doctors.

 Surgeons aren't necessarily at their best first thing in the morning: like other mere mortals, some are bright-eyed and bushy-tailed as soon as their eyes snap open but fade as the day goes on, others hit their strides no earlier than the afternoon, and others are everywhere in between.
 Similarly, the day of the week doesn't appear to affect the skill level of surgeons.

 According to an October 2009 article in the journal Anesthesiology (produced by the American Society of Anesthesiologists), there is no bad time of the day, week, or year to have elective coronary artery bypass graft surgery, thus one needn't worry about being a Thursday or Friday operation.
 It had been postulated the crazy hours surgeons work would impart fatigue-related disadvantages to patients who underwent operations later in the week, yet that did not prove to be the case: results from surgeries performed early and late in the week and at different times of the day were all similar.
 The reason why coronary artery bypass grafting was studied was because that procedure is the most common heart surgery, and there are well-established protocols for it.
-The analysis was limited to elective operations because emergency procedures are inherently riskier and are often performed in patients with additional medical problems.
+The analysis was limited to elective operations because emergency procedures are inherently riskier and are often performed on patients that have additional medical problems.

 Yet being the first under the knife on any given day may confer certain advantages to the patient.
 Being early on the day's roster means one's surgery will start on time, whereas patients booked later in the day may find their procedures pushed back as complications in the operating room work to make a mess of the day's schedule.
 Also, the operating room is at its cleanest prior to the first operation, a factor for those concerned about the risk of post-operative infection.